widgetapps/blockchain-nodejs-example/README.md

 ```

 The `port` argument is optional.
 If you do not declare the port, then 3101 is used.
 If you use
-a process manager (like PM2), you can pass on the port & IP via environment variable.
+a process manager (like PM2), you can pass on the port & IP via environment variables.

 You'll want to get multiple instances of the client running, then you can use your favourite
-URL request/response software (Postman, cURL, etc) to hit teh clients via RESTful calls.
+URL request/response software (Postman, cURL, etc) to hit the clients via RESTful calls.

 These are the calls you can make: